- Web developer creating and maintaining Ruby on Rails applications since early 2005

 - I’ve gone "off the Rails" and done quite a bit of pure Ruby.

 - Since college I’ve started four major business.
 I really enjoyed my 18th birthday, not because of a party but because I could finally enter into a legal contract on my own.

 Consulting and marketing

-Over the years I’ve been a consultant, I’ve been learning and self-teaching myself marketing.
-Marketing was the one weak area from my schooling (where marketing meant more about the 5Ps and branding than communicating with customers).
+Over the years I’ve been a consultant, I’ve been learning and teaching myself marketing as it was the one weak area from my schooling, where marketing meant more about the 5Ps and branding than communicating with customers.

-That journey has lead me through direct response marketing, copywriting, conversion optimization, email marketing (like this email), marketing automation, SEO, and all over the map.
+That journey has lead me through direct response marketing, copywriting, conversion optimization, email marketing, marketing automation, SEO, and all over the map.

-With my skills at writing and programming along with an analytical perspective I’ve become drawn to marketing that uses those strengths.
-Primarily direct response marketing, conversion optimization, and copywriting.
-The three areas where technology and automation can really do amazing things for businesses that "get it".
+With my skills at writing and programming along with an analytical perspective, I’ve become drawn to marketing that uses those strengths: direct response marketing, conversion optimization and copywriting.
+These are three areas where technology and automation can really do amazing things for businesses that "get it".

 So that’s me.
 I’m a mixing pot of web developer and entrepreneur, with a strong streak of marketing.

 - Writer of technical, business, and consulting topics